mdfarragher/TAI/SetupML/README.md

 ## Before You Start

 To complete the assignments in this course, you will need an Azure subscription.
 If you do not already have one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).
-Check out the course prerequisites section for a detailed walkthrough on how to create a new Azure subscription.

 ## Create a new Azure Machine Learning Workspace